Travelogue Bolivia 2003

 March 11th, 2003

 We left one hour later than scheduled because some passengers were missing.
 Imagine the train Munich-Hamburg waiting because Mr. Martin Huber did not show up unexcused.
-But here you learn not to be annoyed by being late, it happens to often and there is no way to avoid it.
+But here you learn not to be annoyed by being late, it happens too often and there is no way avoiding it.
 Best to develop some strategies for using this time for something useful.
 When we started also the rain did start.
 I was expecting the worst as my guide book said that the standard trip of 12 to 15 hours could last up to six days if the passengers have to pull the bus out of one mud puddle after the other.
 But I was lucky and after 14 hours we arrived.

 At one in the morning we reached Rurrenabarque and of course there was no Taxi.
 Together with a local boy who didn’t seem to feel safe, either, I started to walk to the center but luckily finally a motorbike came and I took a ride the hotel.
 It was so nice to have a shower and a comfy bed.